-In March 2016, the Company entered into an underwriting agreement (the "Underwriting Agreement") with National Securities Corporation (the "Representative"), as the representative of the several underwriters named therein (collectively, the "Underwriters"), pursuant to which the Company agreed to sell to the Underwriters, and the Underwriters agreed, severally and not jointly, to purchase from the Company, in a firm-commitment public offering (the "Offering"), 2,900,000 shares of the Company's common stock and up to an additional 435,000 shares of the Company's common stock within 45 days from the date of the Underwriting Agreement to cover over-allotments, if any.
-Pursuant to the terms of the Underwriting Agreement, the Underwriters sold the shares of Common Stock to the public at a public offering price of \$3.60 per share.
-The Offering, including the Underwriters' exercise of the over-allotment option, closed on March 16, 2016.
-Upon the closing of the Offering, the Company sold 3,335,000 shares of common stock and received net proceeds of \$11,088, after deducting the underwriting discount and the offering expenses payable by the Company.
+In March 2016, the Company entered into an underwriting agreement (the "Underwriting Agreement") with National Securities Corporation and several other underwriters, under which the Company sold in a firm-commitment public offering (the "Offering"), 3,335,000 shares of the Company's common stock at \$3.60 per share.
+The Offering closed on March 16, 2016.
+The Company received net proceeds of \$11,088, after deducting the underwriting discount and the offering expenses payable by the Company.

 In November 2015, the Company entered into a Controlled Equity Offering SM sales agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as agent ("Cantor Fitzgerald"), pursuant to which the Company may offer and sell, from time to time through Cantor Fitzgerald, shares of our common stock having an aggregate offering price as set forth in the Sales Agreement and a related prospectus supplement filed with the Securities and Exchange Commission.
 The Company agreed to pay Cantor Fitzgerald a cash commission of 3.0% of the aggregate gross proceeds from each sale of shares under the Sales Agreement.
 In March 2016, in connection with the Offering, the Company reduced the amount available for sale pursuant to the Sales Agreement with Cantor Fitzgerald to shares of its common stock having an aggregate offering price of \$2,625.
-There were no sales of stock under the Sales Agreement during the six months ended June 30, 2016, leaving an aggregate of \$2,096 available for future sales of shares thereunder as of June 30, 2016.
+The Company sold 48,642 shares of common stock and received net proceeds of \$195, after deducting \$16 for sales commission and offering expenses, under the Sales Agreement during the nine months ended September 30, 2016, leaving an aggregate of \$1,885 available for future sales of shares thereunder as of September 30, 2016.